BrownsugarZeer/VisionReasoner/README.md

 </div>

 VisionReasoner model incorporates a reasoning module, which processing image and locates targeted objects, and a segmentation module that produces segmentation masks if needed.
-Besides, we also train a task router that convert diverse vision tasks into given four foundamental task types.
+Besides, we also train a task router that convert diverse vision tasks into given four fundamental task types.

 <!-- ## Examples